dwesely/trombone_champ/README.md

 ### Scaling Factor

 The scaling factor is hard-coded.
 This value makes the maximum detected distance higher or lower.
 This is used to make operation more comfortable for people with different sizes of arms.

+### Precision
+Precision is hard-coded with a timing budget of 30ms.

 ## Other features